dalmo1991/superflexPy/doc/components.rst

 As such, the direction matrix can be used to select the fluxes and change the order in which they are transmitted to downstream elements.

-Next, we consider the weight matrix, which describes the fraction of each flux directed to each downstream element.
+Next, we consider the weight matrix :math:`\mathbf{W}`, which describes the fraction of each flux directed to each downstream element.
 The red flux is taken entirely by element E3, the black flux is taken entirely by element E2, and the blue flux is split at 30% to E2 and 70% to E3.
-This information is represented by the weight matrix :math:`\mathbf{W}` as follows:
+This information is represented as follows:

 .. math::
    \mathbf{W}=